 - help to ensure that FSA science has impact through advising on how the FSA can deploy the best evidence and advice to identify and to address the FSA’s big issues, now and in the future

 - help the FSA to identify and access wider sources and networks and expertise and evidence relevant to FSA’s objectives

-- advise the FSA on how it should address issues of strategic importance to the FSA that are not covered by an existing Scientific Advisory Committee or which relate to general principles
+- advise the FSA on how it should address issues of strategic importance to the FSA which are not covered by an existing Scientific Advisory Committee or which relate to general principles

 - provide advice and challenge on how the FSA identifies, gathers and uses scientific evidence and advice, with a particular focus on two areas of priority for the FSA:

-(ii) the work of FSA Scientific Advisory Committees and how the FSA works with them to identify and define needs for SAC advice and co-ordinate its delivery, and how this advice is used by the FSA
+- the work of FSA Scientific Advisory Committees and how the FSA works with them to identify and define needs for SAC advice and co-ordinate its delivery, and how this advice is used by FSA

 - advise on any other matters relating to the FSA’s science as required by the FSA